Underdog-Inc/dbt-takehome-template/TASK.md

 Aim for **2–3 hours**.
 If you decide not to implement something, explain the trade‑off in your repo README or in comments.

 ## Tips for Success
-- Read `seeds/DATA_SUMMARY.md` to understand the bonus funds logic
+- Read `source_data/DATA_SUMMARY.md` to understand the bonus funds logic and data structure
+- See `DUCKDB_QUERIES.md` for examples of setting up dbt sources with Parquet files
 - Remember: `cash_used` ≠ `entry_fee` (this matters for revenue!)
 - Handle data quality issues in staging (use COALESCE, NULLIF, etc.)
 - Filter to `status = 'completed'` for financial calculations